Top 5 Tips for Conducting Pre-Employment Medical Exams

 Effective Date: 07/01/18 Jurisdiction: San Francisco

-The laws in these jurisdictions differ with respect to such key issues as whether salary can be set based on a voluntary disclosure, whether applicants can be asked about unvested equity or deferred compensation, and whether salary history can be verified post-offer.
+The laws in these jurisdictions differ with respect to such key issues as whether salary can be set based on a voluntary disclosure, whether candidates can be asked about unvested equity or deferred compensation, and whether salary history can be verified post-offer.

 What can employers do with regard to background checks and inquiries in New York?

 Criminal records and arrests: Employers may not inquire about, or take any adverse action with respect to, any arrest or criminal accusation not currently pending, or any youthful or sealed conviction (N.Y.
 Exec.
 Law § 296(16)).
-New York City passed the Fair Chance Act, which became effective on October 27, 2015, prohibiting employers from inquiring about an applicant’s criminal history before making a conditional offer of employment.
+New York City passed the Fair Chance Act, which became effective on October 27, 2015, prohibiting employers from inquiring about an candidate’s criminal history before making a conditional offer of employment.